pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

   <dt>Watchdog name <code>name</code></dt>
   <dd>
-    Optional string property giving a name that will be used in log and notification paths to identify this watchdog.; this can be useful if you want granular reporting on interface behaviour.
+    Optional string property giving a name that will be used in log and notification paths to identify this watchdog.
     Defaults to <em>interface</em>-<em>n</em> where <em>n</em> is an integer assigned to ensure uniqueness.
   </dd>